Nick Nero: Entry into crime

 On the night of 11 December 2003, Nero took part in a robbery in Toronto where $3 million in cash were taken from an armored car.
 The driver of the armored car, Joseph Bruni, was involved in the robbery and opened the back door of the armored car, which allowed Nero and Michele "Mike" Stante to take the bags of cash.
 Nero was convicted of theft, but his share of the robbery, namely $1 million, was never recovered.
 Nero used his robbery proceeds to enter the cocaine smuggling business in partnership with a Hells Angel, Zavisa "Zav" Drecic.
 In 2007, Nero was arrested while living on bail after the Hells Angel-turned-police informer, David Atwell, recorded Drecic buying GHB, the so-called "date rape" drug while Atwell recorded Nero buying cocaine from him.
 Nero was convicted in 2007 of trafficking in 9 kilograms of cocaine, 2 kilograms of hashish, 340 oxycodone pills, 200 Viagra pills and 468 liter of GHB on the basis of what Atwell's wire recorded Nero buying from him in 2005 and 2006.
 The fact that Nero refused the Crown's offers of a plea bargain where he would testify against his Hells Angels associates improved his reputation in the underworld as someone who could be trusted not to turn informer.
-After his convictions for drug trafficking and robbery in May 2007, Nero met in prison, a Mafiosi, Pietro Scarcella, and went into business with him.
+After his convictions for drug trafficking and robbery in May 2007, Nero met in prison a Mafiosi, Pietro Scarcella, and went into business with him.
 Scarcella had been nearly killed by another prisoner who stabbed him half dozen times with a homemade knife in an attempted "jailhouse hit" in April 2007 and he was afraid for his life.
-Nero, a tall man with budging muscles served as his bodyguard.
-Scarcella when applied for parole in 2007 and 2007 asked to be placed in the Niagara area, which would place him close to Nero.
+Nero, a tall man with bulging muscles served as his bodyguard.
+Scarcella when he applied for parole in 2007 and 2007 asked to be placed in the Niagara area, which would place him close to Nero.